A Deep Dive Into Branding

 The term ‘brand’ means more than just a logo or a brand name.
 It represents the reputation that companies, individuals, products, or services build based on what people expect, remember, and associate with them—and how well these expectations are fulfilled.

-It’s not only about the product or service itself; a strong brand influences how people emotionally perceive and connect with it.
+It’s not only about the product or service; a strong brand influences how people perceive and connect with it.

-It’s worth emphasising people are naturally drawn to brands that align with their values and beliefs.
-They often choose certain brands to express themselves and reflect a desired image and personality.
+It’s worth stressing that people are naturally drawn to brands that align with their own values and beliefs.
+They often choose particular brands to express themselves and display their desired image and personality.

 A brand is a set of expectations, memories, stories, and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.